 Some of the saturated fat find a home in between our blood vessels leading to high blood pressure.

-You can’t want to lose weight, or not want to get obese if you don’t straight away start finding ways to cut off these processed foods.
+You can’t want to lose weight, or not want to get obesity if you don’t straight away start finding ways to cut off these processed foods.

 Over-processed foods like bacon, sausages, and pre-packaged snacks are what I’m talking about.